Mutual Information Estimation via $f$-Divergence and Data Derangements: -Divergence Mutual Information Estimation

-The authors in \cite{Nowozin2016} extended the variational divergence estimation framework presented in \cite{Nguyen2010} and showed that any $f$-divergence can be used to train GANs.
+More in general, the authors in \cite{Nowozin2016} extended the variational divergence estimation framework presented in \cite{Nguyen2010} and showed that any $f$-divergence can be used to train GANs.
 Inspired by such idea, we now argue that also discriminative MI estimators enjoy similar properties if the variational representation of $f$-divergence functionals $D_f(P||Q)$ is adopted.

 In detail, let $P$ and $Q$ be absolutely continuous measures w.r.t. $\diff x$ and assume they possess densities $p$ and $q$, then the $f$-divergence is defined as follows

 where $\mathcal{X}$ is a compact domain and the function $f:\mathbb{R}_+ \to \mathbb{R}$ is convex, lower semicontinuous and satisfies $f(1)=0$.